 DAEU-B Graduation Ceremony, Class of 2024–2025

-On Friday, December 21, the Graduation Ceremony for the Class of 2024-2025 of the DAEU-B (Diploma of Access to University Studies, Science Track) in the presence of Jean-Michel Marin,Dean of the Faculty of Sciences at Montpellier; Jean-Sébastien Filhol, Associate Dean of the Faculty of Sciences; Laurence Weil,Director of the Continuing Education Department; as well as Céline Ritterszki,Administrative Director; and Didier Lopez,Head of Training.
+On Friday, December 21, the Graduation Ceremony for the Class of 2024–2025 of the DAEU-B (Diploma for Access to University Studies, Science Track) took place in the presence of Jean-Michel Marin,dean of the Faculty of Sciences at Montpellier; Jean-Sébastien Filhol, associate dean of the Faculty of Sciences; Laurence Weil,director of the Continuing Education Department; as well as Céline Ritterszki,administrative director; and Didier Lopez,program director.

-This ceremony, filled with emotion and pride, celebrated the remarkable achievements of these adults returning to school who, after nine months of dedicated effort, have earned their diplomas and are now opening the door to new opportunities for growth.
+This ceremony, filled with emotion and pride, celebrated the remarkable achievements of these adults who returned to school and, after nine months of dedicated effort, earned their diplomas and are now opening the door to new opportunities for growth.

 The Continuing Education Department at the University of Montpellier congratulates the graduates on their dedication and on earning this degree, a key milestone in their academic journey.

-THE DAEU-B: STATE DIPLOMA FOR ENTRY INTO THE UNIVERSITY SYSTEM
+THE DAEU-B: STATE DIPLOMA FOR ADMISSION TO THE UNIVERSITY SYSTEM

-Offered by theFaculty of Sciences at the University of Montpellier, the DAEU-B(Diploma of Access to University Studies – Science Track) is an alternative to the traditional high school diploma, specifically designed for those who wish to resume their university studies after a break in their academic career.
+Offered by theFaculty of Sciences at the University of Montpellier, the DAEU-B—or Diploma for Access to University Studies (science track)—is an alternative to the traditional baccalaureate, specifically designed for those who wish to resume their university studies after a break in their academic career.

-This program is designed foradults (employees, job seekers) who did not earn a high school diploma and who wish to change career paths by returning to school to pursue a program that requires a foundation in science.
+This program is designed foradults (employees, job seekers) who did not earn a high school diploma and who wish to change course and return to school to pursue a program that requires a foundation in science.

-The DAEU-B program enables students to acquire scientific skills equivalent to those of the general baccalaureate by taking courses in mathematics, French, physics, chemistry, and biology, as well as receiving guidance on their post-DAEU plans.
+The DAEU-B thus enables students to acquire scientific skills at a level equivalent to that of the general baccalaureate by taking courses in mathematics, French, physics, chemistry, and biology, as well as receiving guidance on their post-DAEU plans.

 GRADUATION AS A STARTING POINT

-According to data collected from last year’s graduates, all of them continued their academic studies at the start of the following academic year, with the majority enrolling in the Faculty of Sciences (50%) in a wide range of fields, including life sciences, computer science, mathematics, and neuroscience…
+According to data collected from last year’s graduates, all of them continued their academic studies at the start of the following academic year, with the majority enrolling in the Faculty of Sciences (50%) in a wide variety of fields: life sciences, computer science, mathematics, neuroscience, and more…

 These figures reflect the ambition and diversity of the projects led by the graduates, highlighting the quality of the training program and the support they receive.

 This program therefore represents avaluable opportunity for adults who wish to return to school without a high school diploma, offering them a new chance to learn and grow in an academic and professional world that is constantly evolving.
-This initiative underscores the importance of lifelong learning and access to education for all, regardless of age or background.
+This event highlights the importance of continuing education and access to education for all, regardless of age or background.